A Horseback Adventure in the Patagonian Wilderness

 - Just like in the movies: horseback riding along the lake shore

 Next we’ll head through a native forest of ancient Cypress and Coihue trees, riding across gurgling streams to another viewpoint, to take in more stunning views.
-After you’ve snapped plenty of pictures, we’ll head back along the shores of Gutierrez Lake and return to “Los Baqueanos”, where we’ll be treated to a lunch of roasted meats, salads, ice cream, and beverages; at their restaurant by the lake.
+After you’ve snapped plenty of pictures, we’ll head back along the shores of Gutierrez Lake and return to “Los Baqueanos”, where we’ll be treated to a lunch at their restaurant by the lake.

 This day of horseback riding and wilderness exploration comes to and end as we return to ‘Los Baqueanos’, and board our vehicle to return to our hotel.

 Important: the exact paths or routes followed are determined by the tour guide, upon the same day of the tour, depending on the level of horseback riding expertise travelers may or may not have.
 The description above covers the usual route, but this may not be the same one you follow.
 Usually, if the group has members without much experience horseback riding, the outing to the most important panoramic view points is done in the afternoon; while in the morning an easier ride is done.